 “Duty of care” is a legal obligation that requires schools to take reasonable steps to reduce the risk of reasonably foreseeable harm, which can include personal injury (physical or psychological) or damage to property.
 The reasonable steps that our school may decide to take in response to a potential risk or hazard will depend on the circumstances of the risk.

 Our school has developed policies and procedures to manage common risks in the school environment, including:

-[add or amend related policies adopted or developed by your school]

 Yard duty and Supervision

 Bullying Prevention

 Camps and Excursions

 First Aid